comosense/nnnvr/README.md

   curl https://raw.githubusercontent.com/comosense/nnnvr/refs/tags/[VERSION]/nnnvr.py > nnnvr.py
   chmod +x ./nnnvr.py
   ```
+  Replace [VERSION] with the latest version tag from the releases page (e.g., 1.0.9).
+See: https://github.com/comosense/nnnvr/releases

 ### 2. `nnnvr.json`
 Create the configuration file, `nnnvr.json`, in the working directory, and adjust the settings to match your environment.